-You should draw up an LLP contract that involves each member in the drafting of the LLP.
-This contract defines how the LLP will be managed, inclusive:
+You should draw up an LLP contract, with all members involved in the drafting.
+This contract defines how the LLP will be managed, including:

 How profits are distributed between the members.

-Act in case of closure for the LLp.
+Act in the case of a closure of the LLP.

 239.00 € *